 Welcome!
 This site is about growing, designing with and enjoying succulent plants in gardens and containers.

-To subscribe to my quarterly newsletter, email me with Subscribe in the subject line.
-If you like, add a bit about your garden, mention your city or region, and what you'd like to know more about.
+To receive my quarterly News from the World of Designing with Succulents, email me with "Subscribe" in the subject line.
+Please give your city or region and, if you like, tell me what you'd like to know more about.

 ...water shortages and drought impact many regions.

 ...they're fire-resistant and fire-retardant.

 ...they require minimal maintenance.